YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Scenarios/Scenario03/2_Protect/README.md

 Back to the applications screen of ACC, you will see a _healthy_ Pacman, which is however _not protected_ (just yet).
 <p align="center"><img src="Images/2_ACC_Initial_status.png" width="640"></p>

 One of the many strengths of Astra Control is to integrate with the applications to protect, through hooks, in order to create consistent snapshots & backups.
 Some hooks are already available on this [link](https://github.com/NetApp/Verda).
 Let's create a _pre-snapshot_ & a _post-snapshot_ hooks for MongoDB, the underlying database used to store the scores of this game.
-You could decide to apply hooks to all containers of an application, or just specific containers with a filterring option.
+You could decide to apply hooks to all containers of an application, or just specific containers with a filtering option.
 We will choose the latter & filter on _mongo_ in order to manage the database.
 <p align="center"><img src="Images/3_ACC_Mongo_Hooks_Setup.png" width="640"></p>

 Once done, you can see that the hooks have been applied on the right container, with the _mongo:3.2_ image.